eeeps/exif-intrinsic-sizing-explainer/README.md

 ## Other use cases

-But even in browsers that don’t implement the `Width`, `DPR`, and `Viewport-Width` request hints, support for the `Content-DPR` response header would open up new opportunities for image servers (and CDNs) to perform image optimization via resizing, without risking breaking layouts that rely on images’ default (intrinsic) size.
+But even in browsers that don’t implement the `Width`, `DPR`, and `Viewport-Width` request hints, support for the `Content-DPR` response header would open up new opportunities for servers (and CDNs) to perform image optimization via resizing, without risking breaking layouts that rely on images’ default (intrinsic) size.

 For example: